Honours & Awards

 Attaining professional status with APEGA requires a lot of hard work.
-The Professional Member Induction Ceremony provides the opportunity to celebrate this significant professional milestone.
+The Member Milestones event provides the opportunity to celebrate this significant professional achievement.

-- People who achieve professional status are invited to a ceremony in their area.
+- People who achieve professional status are invited to an event in their area.

-- The APEGA President presents best wishes, a personalized oath certificate, and a pin.
+- The APEGA President presents best wishes and acknowledges each member being recognized.

 This celebration is not an Iron Ring or Earth Ring ceremony.